Editor’s Note: This post has been updated for a more comprehensive overview of PPC ad copy to better benefit our readers đ enjoy!

 Do you know which stage your visitors are in?

-PPC Ad Copy Tip #5: Be Humanistic and Use Personalized Copy
+PPC Ad Copy Tip #5: Avoid Robotic Language and Use Personalized Copy

-By using a relevant tone or the voice of customer, you can appear to be more useful and more human with your ads.
+By using a tone or voice similar to the customer’s, you can appear to be more relatable and human with your ads.

 Not only did the ad have a realistic question-answer format in the headline, but it also comes off as personal.